moleculerjs/site/source/docs/0.15/networking.md

 ```

 ## Disabled balancer
 Some transporter servers have built-in balancer solution.
-E.g.: RabbitMQ, NATS, NATS-Streaming.
+E.g.: RabbitMQ, NATS.
 If you want to use the transporter balancer instead of Moleculer balancer, set the `disableBalancer` broker option to `true`.

 **Example**
 ```js